Skip to content

 Weather in Sri Lanka

-Sri Lanka is in two regions affected by a subtropical climate to the north, and a tropical climate to the south, the temperature in the daytime ranges between 30 and 32 degrees.
-It becomes warm at night, with temperatures between 22 and 26 degrees.
+Sri Lanka is divided into two regions, the north and the south, which are affected by subtropical and tropical climates.
+The daytime temperature ranges between 30 and 32 degrees, and it becomes warm at night, with temperatures between 22 and 26 degrees.

-There are two completely different seasons which are dry and rainy.
-The dry season strarts from February to August, and the rainfall is in the dry season and is from October to January.
-And in the south, the climate is more humid with heavy rain, and the most significant amounts are during April, May, and September to November.
+There are two completely different seasons: dry and rainy.
+The dry season starts from February to August, and rainfall occurs from October to January.
+In the south, the climate is more humid with heavy rain, and the most significant amounts occur during April, May, and September to November.

 How to get to Sri Lanka

-You can reach Sri Lanka easily with the Bandaranaike International Airport being in the capital Colombo which organises international flights to many countries in Asia, Europe, and many others.
+You can reach Sri Lanka easily.
+The Bandaranaike International Airport is in the capital, Colombo, and it organises international flights to many countries in Asia, Europe, and the Americas.
 Another way to travel to Sri Lanka is by ferry from India.

 Transportation in Sri Lanka